Gold we buy

 Silver and platinum we buy

-- Sterling and Britannia silver, silver flatware and cutlery sets
+- Sterling and Britannia silver, plus silverware, flatware and cutlery sets

 - Silver coins and silver bullion